 Please know that the Naraya is not a workshop nor a re-enactment; it is a living ceremony.
 Few of us can claim this tradition, yet we come as welcomed guests, participating in the ceremony with humility and respect as best we can.

 Interested?
 Read on; there are a few steps to follow.
 You can find more general information on the Dance For All People website as well.

 In preparation for the Dance, all dancers must contact one of the gatekeepers listed below to set up a phone conversation.
 The gatekeeping process is an opportunity to clarify your intentions for participating in the ceremony.
 In this ceremony, clear intentions become magnified as we hold our prayers in our hearts.
 You may ask yourself: What calls me to this Dance?
 What am I dancing for?

 Your gatekeeper can help answer questions you have regarding our Dance, discuss logistics to guide your preparations, and support you in discerning how you will step into service for our Dance.
 Note that there are specific gatekeepers available for new dancers, families with children, Native people, and those called to serve in the kitchen.

-New Dancers: Please contact Cary the Faerie or Mālama ManyGifts.
+New Dancers: Please contact Mālama ManyGifts.

 Families with Children: Please contact Dawn and Willow Walking for gatekeeping.